 8. She's written over 5,000 songs

-Over a staggering 47 nominations, Parton has taken home eight Grammys.
-The singer is also a member of the Country Music Hall of Fame, and has been nominated for two Emmy Awards, a Tony and countless other accolades.
+Over a staggering 50 nominations, Parton has taken home eight Grammys.
+The singer is also a member of the Country Music Hall of Fame and has been nominated for multiple Emmy Awards, a Tony, and countless other accolades.

 10. She doesn't care that Rhinestone was a bust